-I was 15 years old, and I my favourite thing to do at the time was play GTA IV.
-Much of the gameplay takes place in game’s equivalent of the famous New York Russian district Brighton Beach.
+I was 15 years old, and my favourite thing to do at the time was play GTA IV.
+Much of the gameplay takes place in the game’s equivalent of New York’s famous Russian district Brighton Beach.
 I just fell in love with the Russian stereotypes presented in the virtual world – all those ushanki, babushki, Russian mafia, and of course the sound of the language!
-I decided that it was absolutely necessary for me to teach myself how to write my name in Cyrillic with the help of the Internet, and thought: “One day, I would like to speak Russian fluently.”
+I decided that it was absolutely necessary for me to teach myself how to write my name in Cyrillic, with the help of the Internet, and thought: “One day, I would like to speak Russian fluently.”

 And you decided to study the Russian language and culture?

-In college, when I was studying history, one of the courses was called ‘Revolution and Dictarship’ – this was obviously an introduction to the era of that very notorious leader from the mid-20th century.
+In college, when I was studying history, one of the courses was called ‘Revolution and Dictarship’ – this was obviously an introduction to the period in which that very notorious leader from the mid-20th century was in power.
 After that, having watched the British 2012 film Anna Karenina, I opened up for myself the world of pre-Revolutionary Russian high society – the world of Catherine the Great, balls, spectacular toilettes and those famous people who spoke brilliant French amongst their worldly acquaintances.
 At that time, I was also studying French, which is why it seemed a natural choice for me to apply to university to study Russian (and Spanish).